Design Excellence

 |

-Design Guidelines: Ground Floor CommercialDeveloped by DPD and presented as a draft to Plan Commission in September 2024, the Ground Floor Commercial Design Guidelines provide specific recommendations and best practice examples for future design review of renovation and new construction ground floor commercial project proposals along Chicago’s commercial corridors.
+Design Guidelines: Ground Floor CommercialDeveloped by DPD and adopted by Plan Commission in November 2024, the Ground Floor Commercial Design Guidelines provide specific recommendations and best practice examples for future design review of renovation and new construction ground floor commercial project proposals along Chicago’s commercial corridors.
 The purpose of these guidelines is to create a set of user-friendly and best practice examples for non-design professionals, including small business owners and small property owners.
 The Ground Floor Commercial Design Guidelines build off the previously adopted Neighborhood Design Guidelines and the Ground Floor Residential on Commercial Corridors Design Guidelines.
 These design guidelines are meant to be a resource and clarify best practices; they are not taking policy positions, changing ordinances or imposing additional requirements or processes.
 Projects that require the City’s review and oversight should substantially correspond to their parameters, especially projects that receive City grants, funding or other incentives.
 DPD is seeking feedback from elected officials, property owners, developers, designers, and community members to continue to refine the guidelines’ scope and content.
-Comments may be directed to DPD@cityofchicago.org.
-A finalized document is scheduled to be presented to Plan Commission for adoption in November 2024. |
+Comments may be directed to DPD@cityofchicago.org. |

 |